What is the European Green Deal?

 • A 55% reduction in greenhouse gas emissions from cars by 2030 (50% for light commercial vehicles)

-Last April, a political agreement was reached on this proposal.
+In April last year, a political agreement was reached on this proposal.

 The European Green Deal 4 years after its launch: where do we stand?